CarimA/glaciate-blog/README.md

 # Possible Future (Re)Additions
 **sail image**: makes things look pretty?
 Need to source a load of images first before considering reimplementing this.

-**author**: should others ever want/need to post, this might be needed as metadata

-???